SbiCA/docker_for_dot_net_devs/README.md

-# Container for .NET devs
+# Containers for .NET DEVs

 ## hello world with Linux containers
 see [Getting familiar](Getting_familiar_with_the_cli.md)